Tata Consultancy Services crushes Q2 FY25 expectations with $7.7bn in revenue, but is there a cost?

 Expert Perspectives Highlight Resilience in TCS Strategy

 Experts have been largely positive about TCS’s future outlook despite short-term stock volatility.
-Analysts see TCS’s strategic focus on AI and cybersecurity as key growth areas, particularly as the firm secures high-profile partnerships with firms like Rolls-Royce, ASDA, and Qantas.
+Analysts see TCS’s strategic focus on AI and cybersecurity as key growth areas, particularly as the firm secures high-profile partnerships with firms like , ASDA, and .
 Additionally, TCS’s move to establish AI Centers of Excellence and focus on cloud-based legacy modernization is being viewed as a forward-thinking approach that aligns with current tech trends.

 TCS Stock and Future Outlook